jonathanlermitage/intellij-extra-icons-plugin/README.md

 ### Branches

-* [ide213](https://github.com/jonathanlermitage/intellij-extra-icons-plugin/tree/ide213): (**future branch**)  plugin is compatible with 213+ IDE builds (2021.3 and newer).
-It enables plugin hot reloading (you don't have to restart IDE on plugin update).
-An old bug could remove some Extra Icons preferences at project level if plugin is updated and plugin hot reloading is enabled.
-This issue should be fixed in recent IDEs.
 * [**ide203**](https://github.com/jonathanlermitage/intellij-extra-icons-plugin/tree/ide203): (**active branch**)  plugin is compatible with 203+ IDE builds (2020.3 and newer).
 It contains features that need capabilities introduced in IntelliJ 2020.3.
 * [ide201](https://github.com/jonathanlermitage/intellij-extra-icons-plugin/tree/ide201): ~~plugin is compatible with 201+ IDE builds (2020.1 and newer).~~ this branch is terminated.
 * [master](https://github.com/jonathanlermitage/intellij-extra-icons-plugin/tree/master): ~~plugin is compatible with 183+ IDE builds (2018.3 and newer).~~ this branch is terminated.